Niraparaadhi: Plot

-Raja wants to marry Radha and takes her to his mother.
-She tries to reveal the truth to Raja, but he refuses to listen.
-Radha comes to Janaki for advice.
-She wants to tell Raja about the rape cases.
-Janaki advises her to forget the past and start a new life with Raja.
+Raja wants to marry Radha and gets his mother's permission.
 On the day of marriage, Shailaja comes to congratulate Radha and finds a photo of Radha with Aruna.
-Radha tells that Aruna is her younger sister who eloped with someone and her mother's suicide was due to that.
-Shailaja was present during Aruna's suicide and reveals all the truth to Radha.
-Radha gets to know from Shailaja that Jayaprakash, the reason for Aruna's death, is in the hotel rainbow.
-Radha leaves the wedding to kill him.
-She goes to Jayaprakash and introduces herself as Rani, a prostitute from Vicky's brothel.
-She seduces him and manages to get him tied.
-She reveals to him her relationship with Aruna and that she is the one who killed the pimps.
-She kills him and while leaving the room, she is spotted by a waiter.
-The hotel staff stop her from escaping.
-The police, Raja, his mother, Balan, and Ratna also reach there.
-Raja confronts Radha about the murders.
+It is revealed that Radha and Aruna were sisters.
+Shailaja, who was present during Aruna's suicide, reveals all details to Radha.
+Radha leaves the wedding ceremony and tracks down Jayaprakash and kills him.
+The hotel staff notice her and inform the police.
+Raja arrives and confronts Radha about the murders.
 She informs the reason behind the murders.
 Raja assures her that he will stand by her in any situation and will marry her.
 But Radha refuses to surrender and tells that instead of standing as a criminal before the law, she wants to die as a niraparaadhi (innocent).
 She cuts her neck with the same murder weapon and dies in Raja’s arms.

 Production

-After watching the Hindi film Be Abroo, K. Balaji bought the rights to remake the film in Tamil as Niraparaadhi, outbidding many other producers.
+After watching the Hindi film Be Abroo, K. Balaji bought the rights to remake it in Tamil as Niraparaadhi, outbidding many other producers.
 It is the Tamil debut of Malayalam actor Suresh Gopi.
+Filming was completed in two months.